sandeepsoni/sandeepsoni.github.io/index.md

 <img class="profile-picture" src="pic.jpg">

-I research in modeling the dynamics of language with applications in computational social science and computational humanities.
-This work often involves the use of methods in unsupervised machine learning, natural language processing, and network science.
+My research is in the area of natural language processing and cultural analytics to answer questions in social sciences and humanities.
+This work often involves the use of methods in machine learning, text analysis, and network science.

+Before Emory, I received my PhD in the [School of Interactive Computing](https://www.ic.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/), where I was advised by [Jacob Eisenstein](https://jacobeisenstein.github.io/).
 My PhD thesis was on using computational methods to model and quantify network influence in the process of language change.

-I'm currently a postdoctoral researcher in the [School of Information](https://www.ischool.berkeley.edu) at the [University of California, Berkeley](https://www.berkeley.edu), advised by [David Bamman](https://people.ischool.berkeley.edu/~dbamman).
-I did my PhD in Computer Science from the [School of Interactive Computing](https://www.ic.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/), where I was advised by [Jacob Eisenstein](https://jacobeisenstein.github.io/).
-I have been a research intern at places like [Microsoft Research](https://www.microsoft.com/en-us/research/), [Max Plank Institute of Software Systems](https://www.mpi-sws.org/), and [Information Sciences Institute](https://www.isi.edu/).
+I was also a postdoctoral scholar in the [School of Information](https://www.ischool.berkeley.edu) at the [University of California, Berkeley](https://www.berkeley.edu), advised by [David Bamman](https://people.ischool.berkeley.edu/~dbamman).
+During my postdoc, I worked on building natural language processing methods for literature.

-I'm on the job market looking for academic and industry positions that start from Fall 2023.

 <br>